The Story of Bahamut

 Text

-The text is from lyrics by Wade Schuman for the song Bahamut, performed by Hazmat Modine, and used with the permission of the songwriter.
+The text is from lyrics by Wade Schuman for the song Bahamut, performed by Hazmat Modine, and is used with the permission of the songwriter.

 HAZMAT MODINE has toured the world, from Borneo to British Columbia, China to India, Brazil to New Zealand; throughout Europe and into Siberia.
 The band distills American music into an essence from its myriad forms: Blues, Country, R&B, Rock-n-Roll, Jazz, Gospel, World Music, Soul, Roots...
 Yet it adds to this mixture something raw and mysterious that feels familiar and new.
 (Text from Bandcamp)